Dr. James Poysky, Ph.D.

 Provides individual counseling and therapy and parent behavioral management services.

-Dr. Casillas is a provisionally licensed psychologist and is working as a post-doctoral fellow at KCPA under the supervision of Dr. Poysky.
-She completed her undergraduate degree in Psychology at the University of Houston.
+Dr. Casillas completed her undergraduate degree in Psychology at the University of Houston.
 Following completion of this degree, she pursued further education at the University of Houston-Clear Lake where she received her master’s degree in Clinical Psychology, and her doctoral degree in Health Service Psychology (Combined Clinical/School).

 During her training experiences, she worked with juveniles in detention, renal patients, chronic pain patients, adolescents with eating disorders, and in community mental health settings to address various concerns.
 Her research training focused on behavioral concerns and treatment outcomes for children, particularly those with ADHD.